SOCIAL

 - http://www.digitalhistory.uh.edu/

-Digital History includes a U.S. history textbook; over 400 annotated
+A U.S. history textbook; over 400 annotated

 documents, supplemented by primary sources on slavery, Mexican American